DaniyalDolare/Instagram-UI-Clone/README.md

 # InstagramUIClone

-This is a instagram ui clone using flutter.
-This project is made to learn flutter ui building.
+This repository contains code for Instagram UI Clone using flutter.
+This project is made to learn flutter UI building.

 ## Getting Started